nymtech/nym/tools/validator-client-scripts/README.md

     -./validator-client-scripts --help
     - will produce a list of it's capabilites

-The binary requires mandatory OPTIONS:
+The binary takes optional args which are as follows -> OPTIONS:
 ```
 --config-env-file <CONFIG_ENV_FILE>
 --mixnet-contract <MIXNET_CONTRACT>